MV True North

 Review of MV True North

-The 2005-built MV True North cruise ship is a modern expedition yacht operating on exotic itineraries predominantly in the northwest of Western Australia.
-Each year, the boat makes a circumnavigation of Australia and offers expeditions along WA's Kimberley Coast, South Australia, NSW, Papua New Guinea and Indonesia.
+The 2005-built MV True North cruise ship is a modern expedition yacht operating on exotic itineraries, predominantly in the northwest region of Western Australia.
+Each year, the vessel completes a circumnavigation of Australia and offers expeditions along WA’s Kimberley Coast, South Australia, NSW, Papua New Guinea, and Indonesia.

-The True North ship was built in Fremantle-Perth, Western Australia at Austal shipyards.
-The vessel was launched in March 2005.
-The shipowner is the Broome-based company True North Adventure Cruises via its brand North Star Cruises Australia.
-The ship boasts some of the newest maritime technology innovations, among which are the computer-controlled motion stabilizers to ensure a most comfortable ride.
+The True North was built in Fremantle–Perth, Western Australia at Austal shipyards and launched in March 2005.
+The ship is owned by the Broome-based company True North Adventure Cruises, operating under the brand North Star Cruises Australia.
+She features advanced maritime technologies, including computer-controlled motion stabilizers that ensure a highly comfortable ride.

 MV True North cruise ship (Australia)

-In mid-November 2022, True North Adventure Cruises announced that a second vessel (True North II/max capacity 22 passengers) will join its fleet in March 2023.
-The fleetmate's itinerary program includes voyages in Australia and Southeast Asia.
-The 1999-built True North 2 was scheduled to enter drydock in Fremantle for a major refit and refurbishment prior to entering service for the company.
+In mid-November 2022, True North Adventure Cruises announced that a second vessel, True North II (maximum capacity 22 passengers), would join the fleet in March 2023.
+The fleetmate’s itinerary program includes voyages in Australia and Southeast Asia.
+The 1999-built True North 2 was scheduled to enter drydock in Fremantle for major refit and refurbishment before entering service with the company.

 Shipboard facilities